cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Other options / filters**

+A mandatory [`filters`](/api/operations/notification-policies-create-a-notification-policy) selection is needed when you create a notification policy which includes the list of zones that you want to be alerted on.

-- Customers can search for and add domains from their list of business or enterprise zones.
+- Customers can also search for and add domains from their list of business or enterprise zones.
 The notification will be sent for the domains chosen.
 - Customers can filter events by a targeted action.

 **Included with**